incandescent/session-injector/README.md

 Overview
 ========

 If you are developing an application that serves subdomains, the `:all` cookie store domain parameter will most likely serve your needs.
-However if your application serves distinct domains, you will most likely encounter some difficulties, as secure browsers will not accept "third party cookies" (e.g. any cookies you issue for a different domain will be disregarded).
+However if your application serves distinct domains, you will most likely encounter some difficulties, as secure browsers will not accept "third party cookies" (i.e. any cookies you issue for a different domain will be disregarded).

 There are a couple of approaches, neither of which are particularly elegant: http://stackoverflow.com/questions/263010/whats-your-favorite-cross-domain-cookie-sharing-approach